Evidence-first supplement

 Animal studies are useful for generating hypotheses and understanding potential pathways, but results may not translate directly to humans.

 Small human trials are often short-term and narrowly defined.
-These studies can suggest potential effects under controlled conditions but may not reflect real-world use or broader populations.
+These studies can suggest potential effects under controlled conditions but may not reflect real-world use.

 Observational studies identify associations rather than causation.
 These findings are especially prone to overinterpretation.